Autism Research Community

 Prof. Tali Kimchi

-The studies at Prof. Tali kimchi’s laboratory focus on dissecting the neuronal and molecular mechanisms underlying ASD-related behavioral phenotype in mouse models while using multidisciplinary methodologies.
+The studies at Prof. Tali Kimchi’s laboratory at the Neurobiology of Social Behavior, Dept. of Brain Sciences, Faculty of Biology, Weizmann Institute, focus on dissecting the neuronal and molecular mechanisms underlying ASD-related behavioral phenotype in mouse models while using multidisciplinary methodologies.
 Her laboratory has pioneered a cutting-edge automated system, which enables monitoring a large group of behaving and interacting mice under semi-natural conditions, for extended periods of time.
 Such conditions resemble natural conditions in the wild and allow the development and display of complex social behaviors that could not have been investigated otherwise.
 In addition, they were able to demonstrate the success of several distinct neurobiological interventions in alleviating autism-related behavioral symptoms in a mouse model of ASD (BTBR) by administration of an acetylcholinesterase inhibitor.
 Another important area of their research concerns a better understanding of the interaction between environmental influences and genetic susceptibility to ASD.
 In this project, we test the relationship between imbalanced nutrition (e.g. high-fed diet) and ASD-related behavioral phenotypes.

 Email: email@example.com | Personal website